 This is an interview series called AheadoftheCurve which was arranged by ByBit.

-In this episode, ByBit invited Lavinia Osbourne, who is the founder of Women in Blockchain Talks and the creator of Crypto Kweens NFT Marketplace.
-This is an insightful session, packed full of Crypto goodness – as they discuss the Gender Disparity in Crypto, the Future of Women in Crypto, and much more!
+In this episode, ByBit invited Chia Hock Lai, who is the Co-Chairman of the Blockchain Association of Singapore and Co-Founder of the Global Fintech Institute.
+This is an insightful session, packed full of Crypto goodness – as they discuss the prospects of Blockchain, the Adoption & Regulation of Crypto, NFTs, and much more!